 Day 6 Skopje – Vevchani - Ohrid (212 km) (B, L)

-Driving throughout the impressive canyons and mountain rivers, we stop in one of the most important medeival monasteries of Macedonia, Bigorski monastery.
-The wooden iconostasis of the church is a master piece of 19th Century.
+Driving throughout the impressive canyons and mountain rivers, we stop in one of the most important medieval monasteries of Macedonia, Bigorski monastery.
+The wooden iconostasis of the church is a masterpiece of 19th century.
 Today’s lunch is in Vevchani.
 In this village we will visit the springs of Vevchani, a beautiful park of nature.
-In a national restaurant in the village of Vevchani we will have a chance to taste a local food, such ayvar, pindzur, tavce-gravce (baked beans), variety of salads, grilled mushrooms and peppers, grilled sheep cheese, and homemade wine and rakiya.
-Vevchani is famous about its Vevchani Carnival.
-The Vevchani Carnival, which claims a 14 century long legacy, is held every year from 13 to 14 January.
+In a national restaurant in the village of Vevchani we will have a chance to taste local food, such as ayvar, pindzur, tavche-gravche (baked beans), variety of salads, grilled mushrooms and peppers, grilled sheep cheese, and homemade wine and rakiya.
+Vevchani is famous for its Vevchani Carnival.
+The Vevchani Carnival, claims a 14-century-long legacy held every year 13 -14 January.
 Drive to Ohrid for overnight.